-2.3.4 Bytewalla
+2.4 Bytewalla

 Bytewalla is the project which serves as a basis for this thesis.
-Bytewalla was started in Spring 2009 at KTH.
 Its objective is to connect rural and remote areas to Internet.
 In order achieve this, the DTNRG implementation was ported on the Android platform along with the development of some DTN applications.
-Bytewalla is described more precisely in the Chapter 3